LennartKeller/trf_training_tut/text/PyTorchLightning.md

 On the other hand, plugins are meant to extend the `Trainer` with new functionalities like adding support for new accelerators or computational backends.
 So by their scope, they are meant to be used by experienced users who need to extend the Trainer.
 However, since their API is still in beta and subject to changes in the future, it should be used with caution.

-Also, it contains a handful of tweaks to improve the results, like gradient accumulation or gradient clipping In addition to that, the `Trainer` supports tuning the learning rate and batch size out of the box.
-Both features have to be enabled while initializing the `Trainer` and can be invoked by calling the `.tune`-method.
+Also, it contains a handful of tweaks to improve the results, like gradient accumulation or gradient .
+In addition to that, the `Trainer` also supports tuning the learning rate and batch size out of the box.
+Both tuning features must be enabled while initializing the `Trainer` and can be invoked by calling the `.tune`-method.

-### Logging
+#### Logging

 While the model defines what measures are logged, the `Trainer` is responsible for writing out these logs.
 By default, it logs the standard output.
 In addition to that, it can be extended with additional loggers.
 PyTorch Lightning provides built-in loggers that log the progress to Tensorboard or other services like Weights and Biases.
-Further loggers, can be implemented using the Logger base class.
+Further loggers, can be implemented using the Logger base-class.
-Additional loggers are passed to the `Trainer` during initialization.
+Multiple loggers are passed to the `Trainer` during initialization as a list.

-## CLI Interface
+### CLI Interface

 PyTorch Lightning supports the creation of command-line interfaces through the `LightninArgumentParser` class.
-This class is an extended version of the `jsonargparse` and can parse the arguments of Lightning classes and other classes out-of-the-box.
+This class is an extended version of the parser from the `jsonargparse` module, and it can parse the arguments of Lightning classes and other classes out-of-the-box.
 This feature enables adding parameters of different modules to the parser effortlessly.

 If more flexibility is needed, for example, when only some parameters of an object should be added to the parser, the best practice is to add a method to the object, which adds these arguments to the parser.